shaun-breedon/Texas-Holdem-Poker_Python/README.md

 - **2025-09-18** — Major Code Refactor.
 Modularised the code.
 - **2025-09-19** — Bugfixes and made `allocate_pots` module by moving the code out of `betting`
 - **2025-09-21** — Minor Bugfixes
+- **2025-12-03** — Medium uplift, moved to Python 3.14 for uuid7, changed code to accomadate some preflop edge cases, and other minor fixes

 ---